Azure/cortana-intelligence-personalization-data-science-playbook/Product_Suggestions_Using_Hybrid_Recommenders.md

 }
 ```

 Semi-structured data may be flattened into relational form, or processed in its native form using appropriate software: [SQL syntax and several programming languages](https://azure.microsoft.com/en-us/documentation/articles/documentdb-introduction/) can be used to interact with DocumentDB NoSQL databases, and most programming languages offer packages for parsing raw JSON files.
 For retailers that track items using both stock-keeping unit (SKU) and product identifiers, we recommend providing suggestions at the product level.
+(More observations are available for products than individual SKUs, and differential preferences for SKUs of the same product -- e.g. clothing size or product volume -- are more challenging to predict.)
 Pairs of user and product identifiers should be extracted from the sales transaction data, along with the date of purchase if desired.

 **Reviews and Product Returns**